-- Insert hook into next st and pull up a lo
+- Yo 3 times.
+Insert hook into next st. Yo, pull up a loop.
+(6 loops on hook)

-- The next cluster will be made in the same way with 3 incomplete dtr sts.
+The next cluster will be made in the same way with 3 incomplete dtr

 If you want a fatter cluster, just repeat with more double treble stitches, leaving the last loop on the hook each time, (i.e. don’t complete the dtr st) until you want to close the cluster, then pull the final loop through all those leftover loops on your hook.